1911 Grand Rapids furniture workers' strike: Furniture City

-The furniture industry was instrumental in developing Grand Rapids, with the 1876 World’s Fair in Philadelphia boosting the city's furniture craftsmanship into the national spotlight and provided an opportunity for the Grand Rapids to rebound from the Panic of 1873 economic crisis.
+The furniture industry was instrumental in developing Grand Rapids, with the 1876 World’s Fair in Philadelphia boosting the city's furniture craftsmanship into the national spotlight and proving an opportunity for Grand Rapids to rebound from the Panic of 1873 economic crisis.
 The furniture industry in the city then began to grow significantly; in 1870 there were eight factories employing 280 workers and by the time of the strike, the Old National Bank wrote that about 8,500 were employed by forty-seven factories.

 At the end of the nineteenth century, business alliances in the United States experienced rising popularity in order to establish a monopoly for controlling the production of goods, with bankers and furniture manufacturers in Grand Rapids uniting in order to compete with larger cities and to monitor the cost of labor.
 The first of these alliances in Grand Rapids was the Furniture Manufacturers Association (FMA), established in 1881.
 That same year, the Peninsular Club was founded by wealthy citizens – including department store owners, attorneys and newspaper owners – alongside the most prominent furniture businessmen who sought to control the city's banking industry.
 Half of the banks in Grand Rapids had furniture businessmen as their directors.
 Local businessmen then created a complex network to share insider information amongst each other about local factories and banks.
-The state of Grand Rapids' industry developed a parochialism solely focusing on the interests of furniture businessmen while ignoring wider economic implications with one-in-three workers in Grand Rapids were employed by furniture companies in 1890.
+The state of Grand Rapids' industry developed a parochialism solely focusing on the interests of furniture businessmen while ignoring wider economic implications with one-in-three workers in Grand Rapids employed by furniture companies in 1890.
 The Grand Rapids' furniture businesses at the time were so influential that they were able to engage in price fixing the industry beginning in 1898, controlling thirty percent of the national market.